Codecademy/docs/content/javascript/concepts/arrow-functions/arrow-functions.md

 ## Limitations

-Arrow functions functions are limited and can't be used in all situations :
+Arrow functions functions are limited and can't be used in all situations:

 > - They do not have their own bindings to [`this`](https://www.codecademy.com/resources/docs/javascript/this) or `super`, and should not be used as [methods](https://www.codecademy.com/resources/docs/javascript/methods).
 > - They cannot be used as [constructors](https://www.codecademy.com/resources/docs/javascript/constructors).
 > - They cannot use `yield`, within its body.